Cognizant Major League Cricket brings international sports stars to Broward County for the fourth July weekly matches - ExBulletin

 - Tickets: https://tickets.majorleaguecricket.com

-The Round Table Group (TRT) is a full-service brand creative and communications agency specializing in multicultural entertainment, F&B, and hospitality.
-Based in the United States, TRT Partners with High-Profile Entertainment and Sports Brands to Build Community Through Strategic Narratives, Public Relations, and Immersive Experiences.
+The Round Table Group (TRT)is a full-service brand creative and communication agency that specializes in multicultural entertainment, F&B and hospitality.
+TRT, based in the United States, works together with high-profile entertainment and sports brands to build community through strategic stories, public relations and compelling experiences.
 TRT is proud to serve as activation and communication partner for Cognizant Major League Crickets 2025 season.

 |